Vincent Meessen participates in the biennale's sixth edition, Future Genealogies, Tales From The Equatorial Line

 Daddy Tshikaya, Emeka Oghbo, Justice Kasongo Dibwe, ruangrupa, Edmond Musasa Leu N’seya, Maarten Vanden Eynde, Marjolijn Dijkman, David Shongo, Portia Zvavahera, Ghislain Ditshekedi Mabiala, Guy Woueté, Hadassa Ngamba, Nelson Makengo, Vincent Meessen, Sinzo Aanza, Sammy Baloji, Jean Katambayi Mukendi, Grace Ndiritu, Gosette Lubondo, Do Nsoseme Dora, Délio Jasse, Filipa César, Pélagie Gbaguidi, Georges Senga, Pamela Tulizo, Hilaire Balu Kuyangiko, Dorine Mokha, Steve Bandoma, Younes Baba Ali, Wendy Morris, Uriel Orlow, Sarah Mukadi Kadima, Pathy Tshindele, Onejoon Che, Mega Mingiedi, Leonard Pongo, Jihan El-Tahri, Ibrahim Mahama, Alain Nsenga, Athar Jaber

-Miss Interdépendances was created for the Lumbumbashi Biennial from archival documents from one of the historical founders of the Association des Mulâtres et gens de couleurs de Belgique (AMB, ‘Association of Métis and coloured people of Belgium’).
+Miss Interdépendances was created especially for the Lubumbashi Biennale and based on archival documents from one of the historical founders of the Association des Mulâtres et gens de couleurs de Belgique (AMB, ‘Association of Mulatto and coloured people of Belgium’).
 This organization was the first in Belgium to promote the recognition of the status and fate of the 20,000 children born out of forbidden colonial love.
 The name AMB was recently taken over by an organization created as part of the follow-up of the political debate at the Belgian federal level.

-With the official apology of the Belgian Prime Minister in the Chamber of Representatives, the news has come to recall this struggle and the chasm in time necessary to construct a critical and mutual memory.
+The official apology of the Belgian Prime Minister in the Chamber of Representatives, which engendered a renewed media interest, eventually evoked the struggle and chasm necessary to construct a critical and mutual memory.

 The AMB organized Belgium's only celebration of Congo's independence in June 1960.
 During this gala event, in addition to concerts and dance performances by artists from the Congo, USA and Brazil, a beauty contest was organized and a Miss Independence was elected.

-Once, Métis people incorporated the supreme anxiety about identities as fantasized by essentialists of all sorts who theorized an abstraction as unreasonable and crazy as 'purity'.
+Multiracial people once incorporated the extreme anxiety about identity, as fantasized by essentialists of all sorts who theorised an abstraction as unreasonable and crazy as 'purity'.

 While lilies are sometimes called 'mute flowers' - one cannot extract their essence - they are also symbols of purity.
 These updated "flowers of evil" now exhale a perfume of interdependence constitutive of any relationship, composite by nature.

-Baudelaire dedicated Flowers of Evil (a contemporary of Broca's colour chart) to his muse, Jeanne Duval, a Métis dancer of Haitian descent.
+Baudelaire dedicated Flowers of Evil (a contemporary of Broca's colour chart) to his muse, Jeanne Duval, a multiracial dancer of Haitian descent.